Chrisjuunor/junketeer2.0/readme.md

 ## Usage

-To run this projects server, make sure you are in the server directory.
+To run this project's server, make sure you are in the server directory.
 If you aren't, run the following command in the terminal:
 `cd server`
-This command will take to into the server directory where you can now run the project properly.
+This command will take you into the server directory where you can now run the project properly.
 After which you run `npm start` to start the server or `npm run watch` to run the server in watch mode.

 What can you do after running the server you may ask.
-Well you may explore some of the project endpoints.
+Well, you may explore some of the project endpoints.

 ### Endpoints/Routes

-For better results I strongly suggest you use an API tester like postman or insomnia.
+For better results, I strongly suggest you use an API tester like Postman or insomnia.

 - Explore this endpoint to see all the current bookings available in the server